-During our October meeting we started discussing Breath of Snow and Ashes, by Diana Gabaldon.
-During our November meeting we will be discussing the first half of the Echo In the Bone in the continuing saga of Jamie and Clare Fraser.
-We will meet on Monday, November 21 at 6:00 pm in the McIntyre Room.
+During our November meeting we started discussing we will be discussing the second half of the Echo In the Bone in the continuing saga of Jamie and Clare Fraser, which will bring us up to date until Diana Gabaldon finishes her next book.
+We will meet on Monday, December 19 at 6:00 pm in the McIntyre Room.
+It will be our annual Holiday party as well so bring goodies and drinks.
 If you are a fan of Clare and Jamie's, join us.
 If you are an ardent Jane Austen fan, join us as well.
-We never tire of discussing our favorite author and her seminal works.